Fantasy football: Week 5 running back rankings

-Nick Chubb, Leonard Fournette, David Johnson, James Conner and Chris Carson round out my top 10 options for Week 5.
+Nick Chubb, Leonard Fournette, David Johnson, James Conner and LeSean McCoy round out my top 10 options for Week 5.

 Miami Dolphins and Detroit Lions players should be removed from your lineup, as those teams have Week 5 byes.